bhu1st/NppMarkdownViewer/README.md

 ## Personal Note

-I used MarkdownViewerPlusPlus for viewing the preview of my Markdown files and found out that the plugin doesn't render images with relative paths.
+I used MarkdownViewerPlusPlus for previewing my Markdown files and found out that the plugin doesn't render local images with relative paths.
 So, I built the [MarkdownViewerPlusPlus][14] code in Visual Studio Community Edition 2022 and fixed the relative image rendering issue.
 Latest code can be found at [NppMarkdownViewer][15] - *Bhupal Sapkota*.

 *I don't know if this is very useful for a lot of people but I wanted something in private to quickly write and see some formatted Markdown documents.
 As I was not able to find something similar very quickly I created this project.
 I hope this proves useful to you... with all its Bugs and Issues ;) If you like it you can give me a shout at [INsanityDesign][1] or let me know via this repository.*